asylgrp/economix/matchmaker/README.md

 > :information_source: It is a good idea to add a `ZeroAmountMatcher` directly
 > after the `RelatedMatcher` when creating your matchmaker.
 That makes it
-> possible to specify relations for deleted (zeroed) items and report
+> possible to specify relations for deleted (zeroed) items and in this way
-> example dplicates.
+> report identified duplicates.

 <!-- @example ZeroAmountMatcher -->
 <!-- @expectOutput /^1$/ -->